-- 1. The valuation as at 31 March 2016 showed that the funding ratio of the Fund had increased since the previous valuation with the market value of the Fund's assets at that date (of £501.8M) covering 80% of the liabilities in respect of service prior to the valuation date allowing, in the case of current contributors to the Fund, for future increases in pensionable pay. - 2.
-The valuation also showed that the aggregate level of contributions required to be paid by participating Employers with effect from 1 April 2017 is: - 18.6% of pensionable pay.
-This is the rate calculated as being sufficient, together with contributions paid by members, to meet the liabilities arising in respect of service after the valuation date.
+- 1. The valuation as at 31 March 2019 showed that the funding level of the Fund had increased since the previous valuation with the market value of the Fund's assets as at 31 March 2019 (of £654.6M) covering 93% of the liabilities allowing, in the case of pre- 1 April 2014 membership for current contributors to the Fund, for future increases in pensionable pay. - 2.
+The valuation also showed that the aggregate level of contributions required to be paid by participating employers with effect from 1 April 2020 was: - 20.6% of pensionable pay.
+This is the rate calculated as being sufficient, together with contributions paid by members, to meet the liabilities arising in respect of service after the valuation date (the primary rate), an allowance of 1.1% of pay for McCloud and cost management - see paragraph 9 below,